schmaustech/baremetal-ipi-examples/deploy-time-bonding.md

     cat ifcfg-ens4 | base64 -w0
     ```

-3. Create the machineconfig yaml to include in the manifests.
+3. Create the MachineConfig yaml to include in the manifests.
 Ensure to add the base64 to the respective section.

     11-master-bond0.yaml: